jadecobra/python_tdd_exercises/source/classes/inheritance.rst

     TypeError: issubclass() arg 1 must be a class

-  because the argument I put on the left is an :ref:`instance<how to test if something is an instance of a class>` not a :ref:`subclass<how to test if something is a subclass of a class>`.
+  because the argument I put in the parentheses on the left is an :ref:`instance<how to test if something is an instance of a class>` not a :ref:`class<what is a class?>`.

 * I add :ref:`TypeError<what causes TypeError?>` to the list of :ref:`Exceptions<errors>` seen

   .. code-block:: python
-    :lineno-start: 60
+    :lineno-start: 59
-    :emphasize-lines: 5
+    :emphasize-lines: 4
     :emphasize-text: TypeError

     # Exceptions seen
     # AssertionError
     # NameError
-    # AttributeError
     # TypeError

 ----